Overview

 Although this works, it’s not the best way to write our loop:

-and forget to modify the loop to reflect that
+We might update word and forget to modify the loop to reflect that

 change.